opensafely/documentation/docs/project-completion.md

 ## Update project workspaces

-[Update the purposes of your project workspaces](jobs-site.md#adding-a-workspace-purpose) on the Jobs site.
+Ensure each Workspace in your project on the Jobs site has a _purpose_ and [update if necessary](jobs-site.md#adding-a-workspace-purpose).

 ## Request the repo is made public

 If your repository is *private*, you can request it is made public via the jobs site.